wlav/cppyy/doc/source/pythonizations.rst

    0 2 4 6 8 10 12 14 16 18
    >>>

-Such a pythonization can be written completely in python using the bound C++ methods, with no intermediate language necessary.
+Such a pythonization can be written completely in Python using the bound C++ methods, with no intermediate language necessary.
 Since it is written on abstract features, there is also only one such pythonization that works for all STL map instantiations.